Utah Woman Charged With Lewdness After Being Topless In Her Own Home

 Farrell notes that the statute's language requiring women to predict whether going topless is likely to cause "affront or alarm" imposes an additional burden that is not required of men.

-Ryan Robinson, West Valley City Attorney, would not comment on the case, except to say that city prosecutors "see our role as enforcing the law of the state of Utah as enacted by our state legislature, and we're excited to see what the judge decides."
+Ryan Robinson, West Valley city attorney, would not comment on the case, except to say that city prosecutors "see our role as enforcing the law of the state of Utah as enacted by our state legislature, and we're excited to see what the judge decides."

 The judge said she will rule in the coming months.